ollama/ollama/docs/api.md

 ## Tokenize Text

-Tokenize text using a model
+Tokenize text to an array of tokens using a specific model.

 ```shell
 POST /api/tokenize